pydantic/pydantic/docs/integrations/visual_studio_code.md

 Then you need to make sure your editor knows the [Python environment](https://code.visualstudio.com/docs/python/python-tutorial#_install-and-use-packages) (probably a virtual environment) for your Python project.

-This would be the environment in where you installed *pydantic*.
+This would be the environment in where you installed Pydantic.

 ### Configure Pylance